kercre123/victor/tools/sdk/docs/source/getstarted-windows.rst

 1. Plug the smartphone containing the Cozmo app into your computer.
 2. Open the Cozmo app on the phone.
 Make sure Cozmo is on and connected to the app via WiFi.
-3. On the computer, open two Terminal windows.
+3. On the computer, open two Command Prompt windows.

   1. In the first window, type the following and press Enter::